 Is the Tenancy Agreement suitable?

 A friend of mine once had a “live-in” landlord, but the Tenancy Agreement had clauses regarding the Landlord’s right of entry.
-Obviously the landlord had a right of entry since she was “live-in”.
+Clearly unsuitable.
+Especially since the occupant (my friend) was most likely a lodger, and not a tenant at all, yet was given an assured shorthold tenancy agreement to sign.

 A more common scenario of using an incorrect Tenancy Agreements is when the property is furnished, but the tenancy agreement is for an unfurnished property.

-Ensure the Tenancy Agreement is actually the correct type for the property and circumstances if you actually want it to be used for its intended creation.
+Ensure the Tenancy Agreement is actually the correct type for the property and circumstances.

 Is the Tenancy Agreement up-to-date?

-There are a lot of vintage Tenancy Agreements floating around.
 I’ve even seen letting agents use versions that are more than a decade old.
+Worrying.
+But not surprising.

-I always look out for a Tenancy Deposit Scheme clause.
-The Tenancy Deposit Scheme was introduced in 2007, so if it’s in there, you know it’s relatively up-to-date.
+I always look out for mention of the Tenancy Deposit Scheme.
+The Tenancy Deposit Scheme was introduced in 2007, so if there’s no mention of it in the contract, you know it’s NOT suitable for this decade.

 Is the Tenancy Agreement easy to understand?